 The next day we had breakfast, and then we went on our field trip to Lemmenjoki National Park.
-The bus picked us up from the Hotel and after 30 min we arrived in the Lemmenjoki National Park, where we were given life jackets before entering our two boats which brought us 20 km deep into the largest national park in Finland.
+The bus picked us up from the Hotel, and after 30 min we arrived in the Lemmenjoki National Park, where we were given life jackets before entering our two boats which brought us 20 km deep into the largest national park in Finland.

-Our “captain” was also our local guide in the national park.
+Our captain was also our local guide in the national park.
 We were digging for gold and visited a waterfall.
 Some of us were actually lucky and found small pieces of gold.
-Unfortunately, not sufficient to retire …
+Unfortunately, not sufficient to retire.

 Then we continued with the motorboat to the Joenkielinen fell where we hiked a three km hike up and enjoyed the beautiful view over the area with its golden touch from the midnight sun.
 With my new Sony 100-400mm lens, I could get compressed shots of the landscape.

-There were salmon and vegetables on our plates, Lapland cheese and cloudberry jam, and the chocolate muffins which we enjoyed while selecting a few pictures from the workshop which we presented to each other.
+There were salmon and vegetables on our plates, Lapland cheese and cloudberry jam, and the chocolate muffins, which we enjoyed while selecting a few pictures from the workshop, which we presented to each other.

-Since Inari is quite small I was not surprised to find another participant from the workshop in the local restaurant who I also met at the packrafting meetup in Slovenia and currently travels for one year around Europe.
+Since Inari is quite small, I was not surprised to find another participant from the workshop in the local restaurant I met at the packrafting meetup in Slovenia and currently travels for one year around Europe.